Article_Banner_Lobbying.webp

 3. Gathers data and produces briefings and reports to support their stance and shares documents with member organisations

-4. Members will submit document to local government ministers.
+4. Members will submit documents to local government ministers.
 Every EU member state will have ministers responsible for different policy areas, such as Agriculture & Fisheries, Environment and Education; collectively, they form ‘The Council of the EU’.7

 6. Actions following the initial lobbying depend on whether the advocacy group’s recommendations have been adopted